Blueion76/FCAUconnect-HA/README.md

 ## Features ✔️

-- Imports values like battery level 🔋, tyre pressure ‍💨, odometer ⏲ etc. into Home Assistant.
+- Imports values like battery level 🔋, tire pressure ‍💨, odometer ⏲ etc. into Home Assistant.
 - Multiple Brands: Fiat, Jeep, Ram, Dodge, AlfaRomeo
 - Supports multiple cars on the same account. 🚙🚗🚕
 - Location tracking.🌍
 - Home Assistant zones (home 🏠, work 🏦 etc.) support.
 - Uses the same data source as the official app 📱.
-- Remote commands (open doors 🚪, switch air conditioner 🧊 on , ...) are supported since version 2.0.
+- Remote commands (open doors 🚪, switch air conditioner 🧊 on , ...)
 Some commands may not work with all cars.
 Available commands are:
   - "UpdateLocation" (updates gps location of the car)
   - "RefreshBatteryStatus" (refresh battery level %)
   - "DeepRefresh" (same as "RefreshBatteryStatus")